vuxcode/pr1-project-IsakIzzy/README.md

 4-15-23:

 Since the project is getting a bit larger now, and Im planing to expand with more pages, I decided to move all the CSS to a separate css file called style.
 Instead, I will reference to this file in the head section on each page.
-Yesterday, I made Fajitas.
+Yesterday I made Fajitas.
 I took a picture and the recipe will be the first recipe on the page.
 I wanted to take pictures of all the steps.
 But the images didn't live up to my expectations.
 Perhapse I'll try to do that in another recipe or some other time.

 I think I know what I need to make the browse function work.